-After graduating law school and completing a two-year federal clerkship, Mr. Acevedo was the Managing Attorney for the Osborne Association's Legal Services Unit, where he represented individuals with parole, probation, public entitlement, drug abuse, Family Law and HIV+/AIDS issues.
+After graduating law school and completing a two-year federal clerkship, Mr. Acevedo was the Managing Attorney for the Osborne Association's Legal Services Unit, where he represented individuals with parole, probation, public entitlements, drug abuse, Family Law and HIV+/AIDS issues.
 Before becoming an attorney, Mr. Acevedo was the first paralegal in the 100+ year history of the Legal Aid Society to be elevated to a management paralegal position where he supervised outreach and training for homeless families in New York City.

 Mr. Acevedo also served as the interim supervising attorney for the Legal Aid Society’s Homeless Rights Project, where he represented homeless families with children.
 He worked as an associate with J. Bruce Maffeo, a preeminent New York criminal defense attorney, and was involved in a number of notable criminal trials, including the Flight 800 case and the corruption trial of the former mayor of Bridgeport, Connecticut.
 Mr. Acevedo has also been appellate counsel in a number of